philfrei/SiVi/README.md

 In February, 2020, the project was rebooted.
 Revisions included deleting *tutorial* and *code-generation* functionality to bring down the code base size, revisions and enhancements to the GUI, and a tweaking of the *model* data structure.

 The most significant change was making *OpenSimplexNoise* the default noise engine, and creating a code interface to allow the inclusion of additional noise engines.
 Gustafson's implementation of Perlin's Simplex Noise has been left in as an alternative for viewing.

+In December of 2021, additional functionality was added: we can now make patterns that have symmetry, we can animate on the X and Y axis in addition to the Z axis, and the gif generation has been sped up dramatically by employing parallel worker threads.

 #### Wish List